Skip to main content

 Simone Pinet's teaching and research focus on medieval and early modern Spanish literatures and cultures, from the thirteenth through the sixteenth centuries, especially in relation to spatiality, economics, poetics, and translation.

-Visiting Assistant Professor at Wells College
+Assistant Professor, Wells College

 Leslie Rogne Schumacher studies nationalism, imperialism, and migration in the Mediterranean Sea and its basin from the 1700s to the present day.
 He currently serves as a Senior Fellow in the Center for the Study of America & the West at the Foreign Policy…